Updated: Jun 19

-A classic Italian dish, traditionally made with pancetta or bacon and egg yolks - we're taking it to new vegan heights!
-This recipe uses tofu, liquid smoke and kala namak as a creative stand-in for bacon and egg.
+A classic Italian dish, traditionally made with pancetta or guanciale and egg yolks - we're taking it to new vegan heights!
+This recipe uses tofu, liquid smoke and kala namak as a creative and authentic tasting alternative.
 However you could use your favourite store-bought vegan bacon product instead.

 Recipe by Nadia Fragnito in Discovering Vegan Italian

 1/4 cup soy sauce

 1/3 cup nutritional yeast flakes

 1 teaspoon black salt (kala namak)